ShaNaim/auth-flow-api/readme.md

-# Shopmate API
+# 🔐AuthFlow API

-The `shopmate-api` is a TypeScript-based Express application designed for building an e-commerce platform.
+The `auth-flow-api` is a TypeScript-based Express application designed for building an Authentication.
 It uses modern JavaScript and TypeScript

 features, with development tools for linting, formatting, and maintaining code quality.

-### Prerequisites
+### Prerequisites 🧾

 -   **Node.js**: `v20.16.0`